15 Profitable 3D Printing Business Ideas to Start Today

 15. Niche consumer goods

 From 3D-printed Christmas decorations to food-safe candy molds, niche consumer goods target specific markets with high-margin products.
-Shapeways, a 3D printing marketplace, supports small businesses selling items like 3D-printed watches, generating over $50 million by offering on-demand printing for creators.
+Shapeways generated over $50 million by offering on-demand printing for creators.

 Market insights: